sahib/rmlint/docs/install.rst

     $ cd /usr/ports/sysutils/rmlint && make install

 Send us a note if you want to see your distribution here.
+The commands above install the full dependencies, therefore some packages might be stripped if you do not need the feature they enable.
+Only hard requirement is ``glib``.

 Compilation
 -----------